newjersey/navigator.business.nj.gov/content/src/fundings/entrepreneur-support-program.md

 id: entrepreneur-support-program
 openDate: ""
 dueDate: ""
-descriptionMd: The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of
+summaryDescriptionMd: The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of
   $400,000 per business.
 The loans are meant for entrepreneurial companies to support their working capital.
 callToActionLink: https://www.njeda.gov/njesp/